d3xt1le/Song-Scraper/README.md

 Running `main.py` will start the script.

 The primary input for the program is a link to a playlist on Spotify.
 This can be found on the Spotify UI:

 <img src="img/link.png" width="700">

+The script will then create a `csv` or `txt` file (under the user's discretion) containing the song and artist.

+Following the creation of the file, the user will be prompted to give the name of the file they created.
+This will start the search mechanism of the script and initialize the download for each inidividual song.
+(Songs are downloaded as MP4s)

+Finally, all downloaded songs will be converted to MP3 and the script will prompt the user to either delete or keep the MP4s after the conversion is done.

 ### Running the script:
 - Windows: `python main.py`